Analyzing Car Thefts and Recoveries with Connections to Modeling Origin-Destination Point Patterns: Modeling of car thefts

 \subsection{$p$-thinning cross validation}

-Cross validation is a standard approach for assessing model adequacy and is available for point pattern models with conditionally independent locations given the intensity, hence, for both the NHPP and LGCP (see, \cite{LeiningerGelfand(17)}).
+One of standard approaches for assessing model adequacy and is cross validation which is available for point pattern models with conditionally independent locations given the intensity \citep[see,][]{LeiningerGelfand(17),ShirotaGelfand(17)}.
+The ensuing discussion in this subsection follows \cite{LeiningerGelfand(17)} and \cite{ShirotaGelfand(17)}.